SarthakChawathe/SplitRight/README.md

 ## General notes

 To run this app you need python and Tesseract installed on machine.
-Elixir 1.11.4.

 ## Dependencies

 This example assumes you've got installed:

 - git
-- Elixir, at least 1.11.4
-- Erlang, at least OTP 24
+- tk
+- numpy
+- customtkinter
+- pytesseract
+- tesseract
-- npm
+- tesserocr
-- C compiler (make/nmake) for SQLite

 If you want to build for iOS you'll also need xcode and in order to build for Android you'll need the Android Studio.